infinitelambda/dbt-audit-helper-ext/docs/configure-legacy-table-name.md

 ```

 **Result**: Your dbt model `customers` will be validated against the legacy table `dim_customers`.

+**Why use `meta` block?**
+- Better organization: All audit helper configs in one place
+- Future-proof: Aligns with dbt best practices for metadata
+- Prevents collision: Avoids potential conflicts with other dbt config keys
+- Still flexible: Both formats work, choose what fits your style

 **When to use this:**
 - Specific models with unique legacy names